tcyrus/wallpapper/README.md

 ### Preparing wallpapers

-When you have `json` file and all pictures then you can generate `heic` file.
+Once you have the `json` file and all the pictures then you can generate a `heic` file.
 You have to run following command:

 ```bash
 wallpapper -i wallpapper.json
 ```

-You should got a new file: `output.heic`.
-Set this file as a new wallpaper and enjoy you own dynamic wallpaper!
+You should get a new file: `output.heic`.
+Set this file as a new wallpaper and enjoy your own dynamic wallpaper!